Alternative Energy Development Incentive (AEDI)

 To qualify for AEDI, the project must generate new state revenue and new incremental jobs, and it must involve significant capital investment, or the creation of high paying jobs.
 To be considered, please submit the AEDI application to Alicia Ryans:

 Starting August 15, 2018 in accordance with Utah Code 63M-4-401, the Governor’s Office of Energy Development will begin charging a $150 fee per application submitted.
-Fees must be paid by credit card.
+Fees must be paid by check.

-You will not be able to receive your TC-40E tax form until the fee has been paid.
-Paying the fee does not guarantee that you will be approved for the tax credit.
+Please be advised that your application will not be reviewed until the fee has been paid.
+Paying the fee does not guarantee that you will be approved for this tax credit.